fedecan-ca/fedecan.ca/docs/en/guide/lemmy/for-users/mobile-apps.md

 The best app for you will depend on your personal preferences!
 Regardless of which app you try first, you can always download a different one and sign into it with the same Lemmy account.

-A good place to start is to go on [lemmyapps.com](https://www.lemmyapps.com/), filter by your platform, sort the list by the number of downloads.
+A good place to start is to go on [lemmyapps.com](https://www.lemmyapps.com/), filter by your device type, sort the list by the number of downloads.

 ## What are the differences?